IvanJK97/Storybooks-tutorial/README.md

 4. Show all public stories with route `/stories` and template at `/stories/index.hbs`
    a.
 Added helpers in `/helpers/hbs.js` to format date, truncate long stories, strip out tags
    b.
 Conditionally show edit icon on stories through logic in `/helpers/hbs.js`
+5. Enabled editing stories with route `/stories/edit/:id` to edit story with id and route `/stories/:id` to handle submit edits
+   a.
+Added edit story template in `/stories/edit.hbs`, mostly the same as add template but with fields filled out
+   b.
+Added select helper so dropdown menu have the right field when editing
+   c.
+Added method override middleware for making PUT and DELETE requests since form methods are only GET/POST by default

 # Setup and dependencies use